Phoenix Wrongful Death Lawyer

 How long do we have to file a wrongful death lawsuit in Arizona?

 In most cases, families have two years from the date of death to file a wrongful death lawsuit (A.R.S. § 12-542).
-Claims involving public entities may require notice within 180 days, which makes early legal evaluation critical.
+Claims involving public entities may require notice within 180 days.
 Missing a deadline usually means losing the right to recover compensation.

 What happens if my loved one was partially at fault for the accident?

 Arizona follows a pure comparative fault system.
-This means the family may still recover compensation even if the deceased was partially responsible—any award is simply reduced by their percentage of fault.
-For example, if the deceased was 20% at fault, the final recovery is reduced by 20%.
+The family may still recover compensation even if the deceased was partially responsible.
+Any award is reduced by their percentage of fault.
 Comparative fault does not bar a claim.

 How are wrongful death cases proven?

 To establish liability, a lawyer must show the defendant owed a duty of care, breached that duty, caused the death, and that the family suffered measurable damages.
-Proving this often requires obtaining accident reports, medical records, witness statements, expert analysis, and sometimes reconstruction evidence.
-Because wrongful death claims are complex, families benefit from early legal assistance.
+Proving this often requires accident reports, medical records, witness statements, and expert analysis.
+Families benefit from early legal assistance in wrongful death cases.

 How long does a typical wrongful death case take?

 Timelines vary widely.
-Some claims resolve in several months; others—especially those involving trucking companies, medical institutions, product manufacturers, or disputed liability—may take 12–24 months or more.
+Some claims resolve in several months.
+Others, especially those involving trucking companies, medical institutions, product manufacturers, or disputed liability, may take 12 to 24 months or more.
 Cases involving government entities or complex expert analysis may also require additional time.

 What if the deceased received medical care before passing away?